Act (drama): Five-act plays

 A similar five-part structure is also used in traditional Japanese Noh drama, particularly by Zeami Motokiyo.
 Zeami, in his work Sandō (The Three Paths), originally described a five-part (five dan) Noh play as the ideal form.
 It begins slowly and auspiciously in the first part (jo), building up the drama and tension in the second, third, and fourth parts (ha), with the greatest climax in the third dan, and rapidly concluding with a return to peace and auspiciousness in the fifth dan (kyū).

-Other media

-As part of a television program, each individual act can be separated by commercials.

-In film, a number of scenes grouped together create a story.
-The three-act structure is commonly referred to in film adaptations of theatrical plays.